fire2a/qgis-pan-europeo/docs/README.md

 2. Weight attributes as spinbox & slider (they get adjusted to sum 100 at run time)
 3. Resample method combobox selector (see details [below](#resampling-methods))
 4. Utility function configuration, select between:
    a.
-Min-Max scaling, with a invert values checkbox
+Min-Max scaling
    b.
+Max-Min scaling, same but inverted
-Bi-Piecewise-Linear, with its two breakpoint setup as spinbox & slider (inverts when the second is lower than the first)
+   c.
+Bi-Piecewise-Linear Values, with its two breakpoint setup as data real values
+   d.
+Bi-Piecewise-Linear Percentage, with its two breakpoint setup percentage values from real data range (data.max - data.min)
+5. Target raster creation setup:
+   - By default setup to create a "HD (1920x1080 pixels) image with each pixel representing an hectare (100x100m) pixel size" to speed up the processing
+   - Except when the zoom level is so high that the shown data is smaller than HD.
+In that case, the target raster will have the same resolution as the original raster in the actual viewport
+   - Currently the algorithm will get confused if the shown raster is not in a squared meters projection CRS
+   - Currently the datatype configuration is untested

 ### Resampling methods
 Each target raster is expected to have billion pixels and the resampling method is crucial to the final result in a reasonable time.
 The following methods are available: